 Face coverings are required in shared or common spaces, at all campus activities, and outdoors when social distancing cannot be maintained until there is a reliable treatment or vaccine.
 Although employees are encouraged to provide their own face coverings, the university has a limited supply available for those who are unable to make or buy their own.
 Face coverings can be obtained, without charge, at the following locations:

 - Student Health and Wellness Center (560 Indiana Street)

 - Facilities, Management and Planning (351 Walker Street)

-Although most on-campus and remote activity will operate Monday – Thursday, certain essential-service functions may continue to remain open to support our students and academic mission.
-Additionally and as is customary, several positions must continue to prepare for and serve Friday/Saturday Raider Registration events scheduled for June 26 (First Year), July 10 (Transfer), July 17 and 18 (First Year), and August 7 (First Year) and 8 (Transfer).
+Although most on-campus and remote activities will operate Monday – Thursday, certain essential-service functions may continue to remain open to support our students and academic mission.
+Additionally and as is customary, several positions must continue to prepare for and serve Friday Raider Registration events scheduled for June 25, July 16, July 30, and August 20.
 Employees are required to work together with their supervisor/director to fully understand weekly operational needs and adjust accordingly while maintaining their observed furlough schedule.

 There are two SOU observed paid holidays that fall during this summer schedule and they are as follows:

 - Independence Day – Monday, July 5: The campus is closed on Monday to observe the holiday.
 Operational units are closed on Friday for the flex summer schedule.